Robust Permutation Tests in Linear Instrumental Variables Regression: Robust permutation tests

 \subsection{Main results}

 We begin by recalling the basic notion of randomization tests from Chapter 15.2 of \cite{Lehmann-Romano(2005)}.
 Let $\mathbb{G}_n$ be the set of all permutations $\pi=[\pi(1), \dots, \pi(n)]$ of $\{1,\dots, n\}$, and denote a permutation version of a generic test statistic $R$ by $\text{PR}=R^\pi$.
-The corresponding permutation distribution function is
+The distribution function corresponding to permutations in $\mathbb{G}_n$ is

+where $1(\cdot)$ is the indicator function.
+The computation of \eqref{eq: Perm dfun} and related quantities (at a particular value of $x$) for permutation tests entails computing $n!$ test statistics which is impractical even for $n$ relatively small.
+So instead, a stochastic approximation based on uniform random draws from $\mathbb{G}_n$ is often used.
+To this end, let us fix $N\in \{1,\dots,|n!|\}$ and consider a subset of permutations $\mathbb{G}_n'=\{\pi_1,\dots, \pi_N\}\subseteq \mathbb{G}_n$, where $\pi_1$ is the identity permutation, and $\pi_2,\dots, \pi_N$ are i.i.d. uniformly distributed on $\mathbb{G}_n$.
+The permutation distribution function corresponding to $\mathbb{G}_n'$ is